 For foreign competitors, drivers and co-drivers, authorisation must be given according to Art.
-70 of the Code.
+3.9 of the Code.

-21.4 CHANGE OF ENTRANT AND/OR CREW MEMBER(S)
+21.4 CHANGE OF COMPETITOR AND/OR CREW MEMBER(S)

-A change of entrant is permitted up to the close of entries.
+A change of competitor is permitted up to the close of entries.

-After closure of entries, one member of the crew may be replaced with the agreement of:
+After the close of entries, one member of the crew may be replaced with the agreement of:

-- The organisers, before the start of the administrative checks. - The Stewards, after the commencement of these checks and before the publication of the list of crews eligible to take the start.
+- the organisers, before the start of the administrative checks. - the Stewards, after the commencement of these checks and before the publication of the list of crews eligible to take the start.

-Only the FIA may authorise the replacement of both crew members or the entrant.
+Only the FIA may authorise the replacement of both crew members or the competitor.